 It does not bother to remember anything about the earlier web session.
 The advantage to being stateless is that there is fewer data to send, and that means increased speed.

 The Internet is intrinsically open to the point that anyone can read what data you send to and from any server.
 You’re searching for “How to save money” on Google and anyone can read this: the government, your neighbor, and even your spouse.

 HTTPS solves that problem by encrypting the communication end-to-end: Only your computer and the webserver can see what data gets transmitted.

-HTTPS, or “secure http”, came into existence to allow authorization and secured transactions.
-The exchange of confidential information needs to be secured in order to prevent unauthorized access, and https helps make this possible.
+HTTPS, or “secure http”, came into existence to allow authorisation and secured transactions.
+The exchange of confidential information needs to be secured in order to prevent unauthorised access, and https helps make this possible.
 In more ways than one, https is identical to http because it follows the same basic protocols.

 The http or https client, such as a Web browser, establishes a connection to a server on a standard port.
 However, https offers an extra layer of security because it uses SSL to move data.

 So all in all, HTTPS is almost the same as HTTP – it’s just the secure version.